MicroEJ/docs/SDK6UserGuide/gettingStartedSTM32F7508.rst

 The second part consists of running the same demo application on your device.
 For that you will need:

 * STM32F7508-DK Evaluation Kit, available `here <https://www.st.com/en/evaluation-tools/stm32f7508-dk.html>`__.
-* A GNU ARM Embedded Toolchain, Cmake and Make are needed to build the BSP.
-You will be guided on how to install toolchain later.
+* You will be guided on how to install STM32CubeIDE later.

 .. _sdk_6_getting_started_stm32f7508dk_environment_setup: